 5. Carbon emissions

 Another way that your shopping habits impact the environment is through carbon emissions.
-Some companies are certified carbon neutral, and many other are planning efforts to become carbon neutral, which they have achieved by investing in carbon-offset projects abroad in countries where their suppliers are located, and by reducing emissions associated with packaging, transport, deliveries and business travel.
+Some companies are certified carbon neutral, which they have achieved by investing in carbon-offset projects abroad in countries where their suppliers are located, and by reducing emissions associated with packaging, transport, deliveries and business travel.
 So if you want to support retailers that are protecting the environment, make sure to check what they are doing to tackle climate change.